SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 /*
  * Compile a list of all licenses of the project's dependencies
- * and write it to a "dependency-license-summary.json" */
+ * and write it to "dependency-license-summary.json"
+ */
 module.exports = async function({workspace, dependencies, log, taskUtil, options}) {
 	const {createResource} = taskUtil.resourceFactory;